Polynomial algorithms for p-dispersion problems in a planar Pareto Front: Related works

-We summarize here results related to the selection or the clustering of points in PF, with applications to MOO algorithms.
-Maximizing the quality of discrete representations of Pareto sets was studied with the hypervolume measure in the Hypervolume Subset Selection (HSS) problem \cite{auger2009investigating,sayin2000measuring}.
-The HSS problem, maximizing the representativity of $k$ solutions among a PF of size $n$ initial ones, is known to be NP-hard in dimension 3 (and greater dimensions) since \cite{bringmann2018maximum}.
-An exact algorithm in $n^{O(\sqrt{k})}$ and a polynomial-time approximation scheme for any constant dimension $d$ are also provided in \cite{bringmann2018maximum}.
-The 2d case is solvable in polynomial time thanks to a DP algorithm with a complexity in $O(kn^2)$ time and $O(kn)$ space provided in \cite{auger2009investigating}.
-The time complexity of the DP algorithm was improved in $O(kn+n \log n)$ by \cite{bringmann2014two} and in $O(k(n-k)+n \log n)$ by \cite{kuhn2016hypervolume}.

-Some similar results were also proven for clustering problems. k-median and k-medoid problems are known to be NP hard in dimension 2 since \cite{megiddo1984complexity}.
-The specific case of 2d PF were proven to be solvable in $O(n^3)$ time with DP algorithms \cite{dupin2018clustering,dupin2019medoids}.
-The 1d case are solvable in $O(nk)$ time \cite{hassin1991improved}.
-K-means, one of the most famous unsupervised learning problem, is also NP-hard for 2d cases \cite{mahajan2012planar}.
-The restriction to 2d PF would be also solvable in $O(n^3)$ time with a DP algorithm if a conjecture is proven \cite{dupin2018dynamic}.
-The 1d case of k-means is also solvable by a DP algorithm, with a complexity in $O(kn)$ using memory space in $O(n)$ \cite{gronlund2017fast}.
-For k-means, k-medoids, k-median, significant differences in the complexities exist between the 2d PF and 1d cases.
+We summarize here results related to the explicit versions of selection or clustering of points in a PF.

+Maximizing the quality of discrete representations of Pareto sets was studied with hypervolume measure in the Hypervolume Subset Selection (HSS) problem \cite{auger2009investigating,sayin2000measuring}.
+The HSS problem, maximizing representativeness of $k$ solutions among a PF of size $n$, is $\mathcal{N}\mathcal{P}$-hard in 3D (and higher dimensions) \cite{bringmann2018maximum}.
+An exact algorithm in $n^{O(\sqrt{k})}$ {in 3D} and a polynomial-time approximation scheme for any constant dimension $d$ were also provided \cite{bringmann2018maximum}.
+2D PF instances are solvable in polynomial time, a DP algorithm running in $O(kn^2)$ time and using $O(kn)$ space was firstly provided in \cite{auger2009investigating}.
+The time complexity was improved in $O(kn+n \log n)$ by \cite{bringmann2014two} and in $O(k(n-k)+n \log n)$ by \cite{kuhn2016hypervolume}.
+Some similar results exist also for clustering problems.
+The $k$-median and $k$-medoid problems are $\mathcal{N}\mathcal{P}$ hard in 2D since \cite{megiddo1984complexity}.
+The 2D PF cases are solvable in $O(n^3)$ time with DP algorithms \cite{dupin2018clustering,dupin2019medoids}.
+The 1D cases are solvable in $O(nk)$ time \cite{hassin1991improved}.
+Min Sum of Square Clustering (MSSC), also denoted $k$-means problem, is also $\mathcal{N}\mathcal{P}$-hard for 2D cases \cite{mahajan2012planar}.
+The 1D cases of $k$-means are also solvable by a DP algorithm, with a complexity in $O(kn)$ using memory space in $O(n)$ \cite{gronlund2017fast}.
-Lastly, p-center problems present also similar results.
-The discrete and continuous p-center problems are NP-hard in general, the discrete p-center problem in $\RR^2$ with a Euclidian distance is also NP-hard \cite{megiddo1984complexity}.
-The 1d case of continuous p-center is solvable in $O(pn \log n)$ time and $O(n)$ space \cite{karmakar2013some}, which is the same complexity for continuous p-center problems in a 2d PF \cite{dupin2019planar}.
-The discrete p-center problem in a 2d PF is solvable $O(pn \log^2 n)$ time and $O(n)$ space \cite{dupin2019planar}.
-For p-center problems, the complexity for 2d PF problems is similar to the one from 1d cases, i.e. affine 2d PF.